 The longer a corporation has been in business, the more you can see how it handles both the good and bad times.
 A newer, smaller company doesn’t have this history.
 The length of time in business reduces the investors risk.
 This is because you see that historically, the corporation can handle the bad times without going belly up.
 This is not to say they never will go belly up, but the chances of it are less likely than if they are a new corporation.

-Readers, what are your thoughts on this list?
-Would you add any lessons to this list?
+Readers, what are your thoughts on this list of investing lessons?
+Would you add any investing lessons to this list?